 Activities & Honors:

-The Advisory Board for The Bridge Way School, Pennsylvania’s only recovery high school
+The Advisory Board for The Bridge Way School, Pennsylvania’s first recovery high school

 Recipient of Caron’s “Brian Early Community Leadership Award” and the “Catherine Caron Outstanding Volunteer Leadership Award.”